leo-mail/LWS/README.md

 # Configuring
 Open config.xml and edit values on your own (Further instruction will be published after upgrading to version 1.1)
+# About
+Simple HTTP server, written using system functions (console scripts) and pure php code